Here are the states that postponed their primaries due to coronavirus - Local News 8

 Georgia moved its primary from March 24 to May 19.

-Secretary of State Brad Raffensperger said in a statement on Saturday that coronavirus has increased the risks to voters and poll workers with in-person voting.
+Secretary of State Brad Raffensperger, a Republican, said in a statement on Saturday that coronavirus has increased the risks to voters and poll workers with in-person voting.

 “Governor (Brian) Kemp has declared a public health emergency.
 President (Donald) Trump has declared a national emergency,” Raffensperger said.
 “Events are moving rapidly and my highest priority is protecting the health of our poll workers, their families, and the community at large.”